preiter93/edtui/README.md

 event_handler.on_event(event, &mut state);
 ```

-**Note**: This feature is experimental, so expect potential bugs and breaking changes.
-It does
-currently not work correctly on wrapped lines.

 ### Syntax highlighting

 Syntax highlighting was added in version `0.8.4`.
 It is experimental, so expect breaking changes.